 changes in mood that are not usual for your child, such as ongoing irritability, feelings of hopelessness or rage, and frequent conflicts with friends and family.

 changes in behavior, such as stepping back from personal relationships.
-If your ordinarily outgoing teen shows little interest in texting or video chatting with their friends while stuck at home, for example, this might be cause for concern.
+If your ordinarily outgoing teen shows little interest in texting or video chatting with their friends, for example, this might be cause for concern.

-a lack of interest in activities previously enjoyed.
+a loss of interest in activities previously enjoyed.
 Did your music-loving child suddenly stop wanting to practice guitar, for example?
 Did your aspiring chef lose all interest in cooking and baking?

 a hard time falling or staying asleep, or starting to sleep all the time.